mayerrobert/jmurmel/lambda/README.md

 Most (maybe all) tail calls including tail recursive calls are optimized away.

-Variables and functions share one namespace, symbols names must not start with a digit.
+Variables and functions share one namespace.
+Symbols names must not start with a digit, only the first 32 characters are significant.

 Numbers must start with a digit, a `+` or a `-`.
 E.g. the expression `(/ 1 -0)` is valid and will yield `-Infinity`.